 The Second World War ends in Europe on 7 May 1945 when Germany surrenders unconditionally.
-In the Pacific, fighting continues until the United States drops atomic bombs on Hiroshima and Nagasaki on 6 and 9 August 1945 respectively, killing about 120,000 people outright and fatally injuring over 100,000 more.
+Fighting continues in the Pacific until the United States drops atomic bombs on Hiroshima and Nagasaki on 6 and 9 August 1945 respectively, killing about 120,000 people outright and fatally injuring over 100,000 more.

 Japanese Emperor Hirohito surrenders unconditionally on 15 August 1945.

-Following the war, Eastern European countries occupied by the Soviets are turned into "satellite states" governed by "puppet" communist regimes.
-The 'Iron Curtain' falls across Europe and a 'Cold War' develops between the USSR and the West.
+Following the war, Eastern European countries are occupied by the Soviet Union (USSR) and turned into "satellite states" governed by "puppet" communist regimes.
+An "Iron Curtain" falls across Europe and a "Cold War" develops between the USSR and the West.

 The Cold War intensifies on 29 August 1949 when the USSR explodes an atomic weapon of its own.
 An "arms race" then begins between the US and USSR, with both sides developing huge arsenals of thermonuclear (hydrogen) bombs and Inter-Continental Ballistic Missiles (ICBMs) capable of delivering nuclear warheads across continents.

 1942 - Sakharov receives his degree in physics, passing his finals with distinction.
-In September he is assigned to work as an engineer and inventor at a large munitions factory on the Volga River, staying in the post until 1945.
+In September he is assigned to work as an engineer and inventor at a large munitions factory on the Volga River.
+He stays in the post throughout the war.

-While working at the munitions factory be meets Klavdia Vikhireva, a laboratory technician.
+While working at the munitions factory be meets Klavdia Alekseyevna Vikhireva, a laboratory technician.
 The couple marry in 1943.
+They have three children.

-1945 - With the war over, Sakharov returns to Moscow and begins graduate studies at the Lebedev Institute, the Department of Physics in the Academy of Sciences of the USSR.
-His chosen area of research is nuclear physics.
+1945 - When the war ends, Sakharov returns to Moscow and begins graduate studies at the Lebedev Institute.
+The institute is a specialist physics research facility within the Academy of Sciences of the USSR.
+Sakharov's chosen field of research is nuclear physics.
+He receives his doctorate in 1947.

-1948 - After receiving his doctorate for work on particle physics, Sakharov joins a group of research scientists working on the USSR's top-secret nuclear weapons project, an area in which he will be employed for the next 20 years.
-He will be a key figure in the development of the Soviet hydrogen bomb.
+1948 - Sakharov joins a group of research scientists working on the USSR's top-secret nuclear weapons project.
+He works on the nuclear weapons program for the next 20 years and becomes a key figure in the development of the Soviet hydrogen bomb.

-Sakharov will later say, "At the time we were all convinced that this work was of vital significance for the balance of power in the world and we were fascinated by the grandeur of the task."
+Sakharov later says, "At the time we were all convinced that this work was of vital significance for the balance of power in the world and we were fascinated by the grandeur of the task."

 1949 - The USSR explodes its first atomic bomb at Semipalatinsk in eastern Kazakhstan on 29 August.

-1950 - Sakharov moves to the 'Installation', a secret facility in the central Volga region of the USSR dedicated to the design of nuclear weapons.
-He will work there with other team members to develop his 'Sloyka' design concept for a hydrogen bomb.
+1950 - Sakharov moves to the "Installation", a secret facility in the central Volga region of the USSR dedicated to the design of nuclear weapons.
+He works there with other team members to develop a hydrogen bomb.
+A hydrogen bomb uses an atomic "fission" explosion to trigger a more powerful "fusion" explosion.

 1952 - Great Britain enters the nuclear race on 3 October when it explodes an atomic bomb at the Montebello Islands, off the northwest coast of Western Australia.

-The US successfully detonates a hydrogen bomb at Eniwetok Atoll (the Marshall Islands) on 1 November.
-Though smaller in size than the bombs exploded over Hiroshima and Nagasaki, the hydrogen bomb is 2500 times more powerful.
+The United States successfully detonates a hydrogen bomb at Eniwetok Atoll (the Marshall Islands) on 1 November.
+Though smaller in size than the bombs exploded over Hiroshima and Nagasaki, the hydrogen bomb is 2,500 times more powerful.
 The island on which the bomb is tested is completed destroyed.

-1957 - Sakharov, having reached the point where he feels personally responsible for "the problem of radioactive contamination from nuclear explosions", starts to set out his views in scientific papers such as 'Radioactive Carbon from Nuclear Explosions and Nonthreshold Biological Effects' and 'The Radioactive Danger of Nuclear Tests'.
+Meanwhile, Sakharov begins to consider the "moral problems inherent in (his) work".
+By 1957 he has reached the point where he feels personally responsible for "the problem of radioactive contamination from nuclear explosions".
+He starts to set out his views in scientific papers such as 'Radioactive Carbon from Nuclear Explosions and Nonthreshold Biological Effects' and 'The Radioactive Danger of Nuclear Tests'.

 He also writes letters to the Soviet authorities, including Nikita Khrushchev, first secretary of the Communist Party, arguing that atmospheric nuclear tests should be stopped and that the USSR should accept a proposal by the US for a limited ban on tests.

-1963 - At negotiations held in Moscow in July the USSR, the US and Great Britain sign a treaty banning nuclear tests in the atmosphere, in space, and in the ocean.
+1963 - Representatives from the USSR, the US and Great Britain gather in Moscow to negotiate a treaty banning nuclear tests in the atmosphere, in space, and in the ocean.
 Underground tests are allowed to continue.
 The treaty is signed on 5 August and comes into effect on 10 October.

 "I consider the Moscow Treaty of historic significance," Sakharov later says.
 "It has saved the lives of hundreds of thousands, possibly millions, of people who would have perished had testing continued.
 And perhaps even more important, the treaty was a step toward reducing the risk of thermonuclear war.
 I am proud of my contribution to the Moscow Treaty."

-1967 - Sakharov sends a secret memorandum to the Soviet leadership advising them to accept a US proposal for a moratorium on the development of anti-ballistic missile defence systems, arguing that not to do so would only lead to a further intensification of the arms race and increase the likelihood of nuclear war.
+1967 - Sakharov sends a secret memorandum to the Soviet leadership advising them to accept a US proposal for a moratorium on the development of anti-ballistic missile defence systems, arguing that rejection of the proposal would only lead to a further intensification of the arms race and increase the likelihood of nuclear war.

-When his suggestion that his concerns be made public is rejected by the leadership, he decides to act by himself.
+When his request that his concerns be made public is refused by the leadership, he decides to act by himself.

 1968 - Sakharov distils his concerns into 'Reflections on Progress, Peaceful Coexistence and Intellectual Freedom', an essay arguing that the total annihilation of civilisation that would result from a nuclear war can only be averted by worldwide cooperation transcending national and ideological boundaries.